FabianGermany/FaceRecognitionRobot/README.md

 With that combination it works.
 See more in requirements.txt.

-In case it still doesnt work, there is a dirty way replacing
+In case it still doesn't work, please read the error messages.
+They might be an error that you can fix in a dirty way via replacing
 ```
 from keras.layers import Input, Dense, Conv2D, MaxPooling2D, PReLU, Flatten, Softmax
 from keras.models import Model